4 Exciting Areas of the Construction and Building Industry

 4. Civil Infrastructure Construction

-Jobs in this area—one of America's largest construction sectors—mostly serve the greater public interest.
+Jobs in this area mostly serve the greater public interest.
 And the types of projects are remarkably varied.
 They include the building or restoration of structures like roads, tunnels, bridges, sewer systems, pipelines, airports, public transit systems, railways, and communications systems.
 They can also include jobs that involve subdividing and preparing large lots of public land for major projects.

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, website last visited on January 26, 2015.
+** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on May 27, 2019.